 After thorough work, the more interesting indicator on banknote developments, the growth in the number of banknotes in circulation or the growth of banknote volumes, was available from 92 currencies.
 Figure 2 addresses the distribution of these 92 currencies regarding the growth rates in banknote volumes.

 Evidently, the Figures 1 and 2 are not fully comparable, because the sample on which Figure 2 is based is about 50 currencies fewer.
 However, a few interesting conclusions can be drawn on the basis of these figures.

 First, the distributions are similar, the majority of the currencies having a single digit growth rate also in volume terms.
 The median annual volume growth of these 92 currencies was 4.7% in 2018 (the median

 of 65 currencies in 2017 was 6.4%).
-This difference between the growth rates of the value and volume of banknotes in circulation is in line with expectations, with growing banknote demand being partly explained by the store of value function of banknotes, for which the higher denominations are used.
+This difference between the growth rates of the value and volume of banknotes in circulation is in line with expectations, with growing banknote demand being partly explained by the One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Precautionary Holdings. function of banknotes, for which the higher denominations are used.
 This issue will be addressed further below; however, already now it can be concluded that not only the value of banknotes in circulation is increasing at the global level but also their volume.

 There are ten currencies which had a negative banknote volume growth in 2018.
 Somewhat surprisingly, only one, the Norwegian krone, had negative annual growth rates in both value and volume terms.
 All the other nine currencies with negative annual volume growth had a positive annual growth in value terms.
 This means that, in the case of these currencies, the share of higher denominations had increased at the expense of lower denominations.